mutinda/lilianmutinda.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Data Analytics.
+title: 'Data Analytics.
 Security Analytics.
-IT Support.
+IT Support. '
 published: true
 ---

-Lilian Mutinda
+Data Analytics is my passion.
+I have started a new journey in Cybersecurity as a security analyst.
+I look forward to partnership in data analytics projects.